Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

-## Change to the workflow to be compared
+## Change the workflow to be compared

 Change the workflow to be compared without leaving the comparison  window.